frednora/gramado/iceboot/README.md

-# gramboot - Gramado bootloader
+# iceboot - The bootloader

 Some OS main components that are not the kernel image itself.